AliTafakkor/methods_lunch_git_basics/instructions.md

     no changes added to commit (use "git add" and/or "git commit -a")
     ```
-    This indicated we have a new file (that's untracked) and that the `poster_template.html` has been modified.
+    This indicates we have a new file (that's untracked) and that the `poster_template.html` has been modified.

 ### Step 7: See what's been changed
 1. It's often useful to find out what has been changed in a file since the last commit or between any couple of commits.
 Let's see the first case first.
 Run the following command: